artnum/hashmap/README.md

 This example demonstrates basic operations.
 Adjust capacity and hash function based on your needs.
 For production, add error checking on set operations.

-## AI usage
+## AI Usage

-No code written by AI.
-But the README file (except that last part) is by AI:
+No code was written by AI.
+However, this README file (except for this section) was generated by Grok, an AI built by xAI.

-« Generated with ❤️ by Grok, built by xAI »
+*Generated with ❤️ by Grok, built by xAI.*